EXPRESSCLUSTER/VMware/iSCSI-cluster.md

 Put ECX rpm file and license files (name them ECX4.x-[A-Z].key) on `/root` of ec1 and ec2, then issue the below commands on both ec1 and 2 for doing the followings.

 - Installing required packages
-- Disabling firewall and SELinux
+- Disabling firewall, SELinux and dnf-makecache
 - Making partitions on vHDD (sdb)
 - Installing EC and its license